-Phrasal verb is the name given to an English verb which is composed of two or three words.
+Phrasal Verbs!
+A phrasal verb is a name given to an English verb which is composed of two or three words.

 Phrasal verbs: Environment